The Cambridge Flying Group

 The Cambridge Flying Group offers a rare opportunity to anyone, whether experienced or just starting, to enjoy classic flying in a way that few can.
 It has built a remarkable hands-on approach that has grown from its roots as a voluntary organisation.

-The Cambridge Flying Group came together more than 65 years ago with the closing of RAFVR 22 RFS in 1953.
+The Cambridge Flying Group came together 70 years ago with the closing of RAFVR 22 RFS in 1953.
 Sir Athur Marshall then gave Bill Ison permission to operate the Cambridge Private Flying Group from Marshall’s Cambridge airfield; the Cambridge Flying Group still carries the No. 22 to this day.
-Tigers have been flying at Cambridge since 1937, hopefully, that tradition will continue long into the future with the help of the CFG and its members.

 It all started with “a tatty Taylorcraft aeroplane”, no water point, a hangar with no end door and a handful of instructors.
 A Tiger Moth G-ANLG was acquired in 1954 but lost at Luton in 1958.
 G-ANLG was followed by two Tigers G-AHIZ acquired from Panshangar in 1956 and G-AOEI from the Shuttleworth Collection in 1957.